 Wild camping in Europe in your motorhome

->

-> It may have a spectacular view, it’s quiet and remote or has the promise of a beautiful sunset.
-To stay the night would be wonderful.
-If you’re on foot with a small tent, you could be rather discrete about it.
-Hiding a 3 metre high motorhome is no mean feat though.
+It may have a spectacular view, it’s quiet and remote, or it has the promise of a beautiful sunset.
+To stay the night would be fantastic.
+If you’re on foot with a small tent, you could be somewhat discrete about tent camping.

->

-> Just bear in mind, these are not official places so you could be asked to move on.
+Just bear in mind, that these are not official places so you could be asked to move on.
 We’ve wild camped at many locations in western and eastern Europe and never been asked to move on.
 We do choose our spots wisely though.

->

-> How to find free camping in Europe with your motorhome
+How to find free camping in Europe with your motorhome

->

-> Never set off on a European road trip without it.
+Never set off on a European road trip without it.
 Our sat nav has a set of (dated) camper stops included as points of interest.
 We occasionally get lucky using that function.

->

-> If you’re trying to find free camping in the UK with your motorhome, you could try park4night.com.
+If you’re trying to find free camping in the UK with your motorhome, you could try park4night.com.
 It’s not as comprehensive as VWFurgo but a good resource.

->

-> Road trip planning doesn’t have to be difficult.
+Road trip planning doesn’t have to be difficult.
 If you’re looking for a European road trip on a budget, camper stops are a perfect way to reduce (or eliminate) your accommodation costs.

 You now know how to find free camping in Europe with your motorhome.
 All you have to decide now is when and where you’re going.